CasedTheCoder/Custom_Ollama_Python_Bot/README.md

 This bot is under development, thanks for your patience!

-This bot needs to connect with ollama, so you need to install it and run it
+This bot needs to connect with ollama, so you need to install it and run it.
+However, if you use the Docker implementation, ollama is already installed within in.

 Now, you can chat with the model by typing /chat in the Bot.
 In the current version, to change the model, you need to modify the code.
 User control is allowed by modifying the allowed_users variable.